There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 Begin by finding a healthy, flexible stem and remove a ring of bark approximately 1” inch wide.

-You may choose to either bend the branch so that the cut area is buried or use plastic wrap.
+You may either bend the branch so the cut area is buried or use plastic wrap.

 In the latter case, fill the plastic with moist sphagnum moss and carefully wrap it around the cut area to make it airtight.

-Whether you use a pot or plastic, be sure to keep the medium moist.
+Whether you use a pot or plastic, keep the medium moist.

 After a few weeks, roots will form where the cut was made.